Preserve trails are partially open – please read details here.

 After you have entered Highland Green, stay straight for 1.5 miles.
 You will see the golf club on your left.
 Stay on Evergreen Circle, the winding main village road of Highland Green, for approximately 1 more mile.

 When you see Junco Drive on the left, the parking area for the Ecology Center and hiking is just ahead, on the left.
 Please park at a slight angle with the nose of your car toward the woods.
 To the left of the lot, you’ll see a white and green sign that says: Cathance River Ecology Center Visitor Entrance.
-(The center is not visible from the parking lot.)
+The center is not visible from the parking lot.
+Do not drive down Rensenbrink Way – there is no parking at the Ecology Center, and the road is not plowed in winter.

 The Heath Trail starts on the opposite side of the road from the stone bench (look for a wood bench across the road, marking the trail entrance).